Recreational & Commercial Boating

 The Storage and Handling of Dangerous Goods: Code of Practice has more information about the storage of dangerous goods or call 13 10 50.

-RTOs sign in to manage courses including notification of training and payment of fees.Apply and Pay for a GIT/HRW Replacement Card Online
+RTOs sign in to manage courses including notification of training and payment of fees.Apply and Pay for a GIT/HRW/TCT Replacement Card Online

 If you have lost your General Construction Induction Training Card, apply online for a quick replacementFind a GIT Registered Training Organisation